G29T/SmartInputCakeRecipe/README.md

 # Description
 The Cake Recipe Planner app is designed for managing cake recipes within a React web app.
-It provides a form where users can input a cake name, add ingredients with their respective quantities, and submit the recipe.
+It provides a form where users can input a cake name, add ingredients with their respective quantities using the formula format, and submit the recipe.
 Additionally, it includes features to dynamically add/remove ingredients and print a shopping list.

 Inside the Cake History section the users can click on the pencil icon to edit the name of a cake.